arturs-razmuss/ai-tests/README.md

 performs type conversion and delegates to another service while handling some error scenarios through Optional.

 ## Intro
 Tests are essential for any application.

 If done right:
 - they provide a safety net for refactoring
 - document the expected behavior of the code
-- ensure application behaves as expected through dependency upgrade cycles
+- ensure the application behaves as expected through dependency upgrade cycles

 However, writing tests can be time-consuming and error-prone.

-In many cases I write tests in advance of the code under test, nevertheless there are scenarios where I wish there is a faster and better way.
+In many cases I write tests in advance of the code under test, nevertheless, there are scenarios where I wish there were a faster and better way.

 AI test generation tools aim to automate this process by generating tests based on the code and the expected behavior.